A Practical Algorithm with Performance Guarantees for the Art Gallery Problem

 It would also increase the size of all subsequent integer programs that we need to solve.
 It is important to find a good balance between adding too few critical witnesses and adding too many.
-Using the number of cores is plausible, because our practical implementation runs the visibility queries in parallel.

 Every time we update the critical witness set, we re-run the IP to check if we can find a better solution given the critical witnesses.
 We keep adding to the critical witness set as long as there are unseen witnesses left that are not marked as critical.
+This means that the witness set will keep {growing}, which makes sure that the algorithm is deterministic.
 We then check if we need to update the new critical witness set again using this new-found guard set.
 We keep doing these \emph{critical cycles}, until we find a guard set that can see the entire polygon.
 Only then we split the faces and continue with the next iteration.

 A face can only be removed from the critical witness set, if it is split.
 For every critical witness face, we also add a critical vertex to the interior of that face.
 Critical witness vertices are only removed from the critical witness set, if they are interior to a face that is removed.